JustinUrf/pizza-parlor/README.md

 ## Setup/Installation Requirements

 * Push repository to personal PC through gitbash or downloading the repository on github.
-* To run website, open HTML file in any browser that supports
+* To run website, open HTML file in any browser that supports HTML files.
+* Input any sized pizza and toppings to see your pizza and how much it cost!
+* To see any JavaScript, CSS, or HTML file source code, use any open source code editor such as VSCode.

 ## Known Bugs

-* Any known issues
-* should go here
+N/a

 ## License

-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+MIT

-Copyright (c) date author name(s)
+Copyright (c) 01/27/23

+## Test Driven Development

+Describe: function PizzaParlor() {}
+Test: It is a constructor that should contain a Pizzas{} as an object and a currentId counter that increments with the passing of more pizza's.
+Code : pizzaParlor = new PizzaParlor();
+console.log(pizzaParlor);
+console.log(pizzaParlor.currentId)
+Expected Output : >pizzaParlor {
+  this.pizzas = {}
+  this.currentId = 0;
+}